-- (a) Within [six months] after the effective date of this [act], the Revisor shall: - (1) prepare drafts of new titles of the State Code and State Administrative Code to be called Collateral Sanctions containing citations to, and short descriptions of, all statutes or regulations then in force imposing collateral sanctions or disqualifications; - (2) place the new titles in an appropriate location of the published state codes; - (3) include cautionary language at the beginning of each new title notifying users
+- (a) Within [six months] after the effective date of this [act], the Revisor shall: - (1) prepare drafts of new titles of the State Code and State Administrative Code to be called Collateral Sanctions; - (2) identify every statute or regulation then in force imposing collateral sanctions or disqualifications on offenders; remove them from their location in the State Codes and transfer them to the title Collateral Sanctions;

-26 ABA STANDARDS FOR CRIMINAL JUSTICE: COLLATERAL SANCTIONS AND DISCRETIONARY DISQUALIFICATION OF CONVICTED PERSONS, Standard 19-1.1 (3d ed.
+&lt;sup>26 ABA STANDARDS FOR CRIMINAL JUSTICE: COLLATERAL SANCTIONS AND DISCRETIONARY DISQUALIFICATION OF CONVICTED PERSONS, Standard 19-1.1 (3d ed.
 2004) (hereinafter, "ABA CRIMINAL JUSTICE STANDARD").

-27 Statutes requiring disclosure of criminal convictions, and allowing the decisionmaker to consider them as part of a "good moral character" or general fitness analysis implicitly constitute disqualifications.
+&lt;sup>27 Statutes requiring disclosure of criminal convictions, and allowing the decisionmaker to consider them as part of a "good moral character" or general fitness analysis implicitly constitute disqualifications.

-28 See, e.g., United States v.
+&lt;sup>28 See, e.g., United States v.
 Singh, 390 F.3d 168 (2d Cir.
 2004) (forfeiture of medical license as punishment for drug offense).